 - a 35mm full-frame CMOS sensor with 24MP resolution

-- compatibility with almost any Leica lens made in the last 60 year, or older if you do not mind an adapter
+- compatibility with almost any Leica lens made in the last 60 years, or older if you do not mind using an adapter

 - a weather and dust sealed body

 In fact, the camera is defined more by what it does not implement than what it does.
 This is a camera that is blissfully free of digital “clutter”, such as scene modes, panoramas and fake-tilt-shift effects.
 But equally there is also no auto-focus, no live-view, no video, no automatic sensor cleaning, no close-focusing, no image stabilisation, no wireless connectivity, and the metering is about as primitive as it gets.

 The defining feature of Leica M cameras is that you do not preview the scene through the lens, but through a small dedicated viewfinder window.
 The view remains the same regardless of the lens fitted, with illuminated lines roughly marking the edges of the final picture.
 This has advantages such as the ability to see events unfolding outside of the main image area and to avoid filters affecting the view.
 But there are also disadvantages for focus accuracy, difficulties with longer focal length lenses, and an inability to focus closer than 70cm.